vic-ma/website/content/posts/2025-11-05-final-report/index.md

 4-Across starts with *WOR*.
 We know that the bottom-right cell must be *O*, so that means that 4-Across must be *WORO*.
 But *WORO* is not a word.
 So, 4-Down and 4-Across are both unfillable, because no letter fits in the bottom-right cell.
+This means that there are no valid word suggestions for either 4-Across or 4-Down.

 Now, suppose that the current slot is 4-Across.
-The basic algorithm only considers the constraints imposed by the current slot, so it returns all words that match the pattern `W O R _`, such as *WORD* and *WORM*.
-But these word suggestions are all wrong, because because they all turn 4-Down into a nonsensical word.
+The basic algorithm only considers the constraints imposed by the current slot, so it returns all words that match the pattern `W O R _`---such as *WORD* and *WORM*---even though these do not actually fit in 4-Across, because they all turn 4-Down into a nonsensical word.

- though they do not actually fit in this slot.
-They all cause 4-Down to become a nonsensical word.
+The problem is that the basic algorithm only looks at the current slot.
+It does not also look at 4-Down.

 ### Our word suggestion algorithm